New Balance is watching you

-If you happen to be walking down the streets of Soho next week–and your fashion sensibilities tend to go against the grain–don’t be surprised if someone comes over to hand you a pair of New Balance kicks.
+If you happen to be walking down the streets of New York next week–and your fashion sensibilities tend to go against the grain–don’t be surprised if someone comes over to hand you a pair of New Balance kicks.

-On September 6, the first day of New York Fashion Week, the sportswear giant will set up a booth at the intersection of Mercer and Grand Street with cameras facing out in every direction, scanning the hoards of people walking the streets of the city.
+On September 6, the first day of New York Fashion Week, the sportswear giant will set up a booth in Soho with cameras facing out in every direction, scanning the hoards of people walking the streets of the city.
 Given that there will be dozens of fashion events throughout the city that week, pedestrians will be in town from all over the world, dressed in their most stylish outfits, ready to see and be seen.
 But New Balance isn’t interested in the people who are on trend.
 The company has worked with the marketing agency VML to develop technology specifically designed to identify people who don’t look like everybody else.

 For several weeks, in the run-up to Fashion Week, a team of computer scientists went around New York with cameras to collect baseline data about fashion trends.
 Next Thursday, the “exception spotting” based on that data will kick into action.
 The cameras will be equipped with machine learning, powered by TensorFlow, that will gather information about what people are wearing–from the style of clothing to the color palettes and patterns on display–all for the purpose of identifying anomalies.
 The process will be, for the most part, devoid of human intervention and bias.
 Instead, the company developed a statistical algorithm to identify who is really, objectively unique.
 “We really want the computers to do their job,” says Craig Elimeliah, executive director of creative technology at VML.
 “Who knows exactly what they will identify as exceptions to trends?
 We can’t wait to find out.”